Cultivate a Functional

 An examination of the ethical problems facing different aspects of American business such as the morality of a market economy, the social responsibility of corporations and the honesty of advertising.

-Psychology 363: Industrial and Organizational Psychology (3 cr)
+Psychology 363: Industrial and Organizational Psychology (three credits)

 A survey of the facts, principles, and theories of industrial and organization psychology.
 Topics include employee selection and evaluation, training, leadership and work related attitudes.